ograda/Task_Manager/README.md

 # Task Management Application

-This is a simple task management application built using Python and Tkinter.
+This is a simple task management application built using Python and Pyside6.
-Goal is to be fully functional, calendar and database integration.
+Goal is to be fully functional, calendar and database integration plus a map of tasks completed over time.
-Also a heap map of ativities to track daily routine and gamify the process (separate version?)
+A heap map of ativities to track daily routine and gamify the process (separate version?)

 ## Features

+- **structure list**: added a new folder to put structure used in a reduced testing version so its easier to implement on other functions
+- **[INPROGRESS]** **List of groups**: how should i name this? basic functionality and custom frame added, options adjusted but havent been properly implemented
+- **rename groups**: rename the group (this should not be added for tasks since they are the end point but maybe in a future release?
+- **[INPROGRESS]** **groups and subtasks**: working flawless groups and subtasks, adds and swaps (v3) - Missing subtasks swap, bind the move group only on its title?
+- **[TODO]** **DBCONNECTION**: placeholder
 - **[BUGGE/PARTIALLY]** **save settingss**: save and load settings on close/open application
-- **[INPROGRESS]** **groups and subtasks**: working flawless groups and subtasks (v2)
 - **Help**: created help info on menu
 - **added groups and subtasks**: Added a basic group and tasks system.
-- **[TODO]** **DBCONNECTION**: placeholder
 - **Calendar**: working calendar - library
 - **Minimize to tray**: added a minimize to tray functionality instead of closing application on close menu
 - **Toggle fullscreen**: The application resize to the hole screen (not native full screen) and back to the original size - only works on first monitor
 - **Ovelay**: The application has the option to stay always on top
-- **[REVIEW]** **Move and Resize**: The application has a module to move and resize
+- **Move and Resize**: The application has a module to move and resize
 - **Menu**: added a top menu to open an options window with some basic functionalities
 - **Close Application**: A button to close/minimize the application.
-- **Blank Window**: A basic window is set up using Tkinter.
+- **Blank Window**: A basic window is set up using Pyside6.

 ## Known Bugs and TODO functions

-- [REVIEW] snap screen adaptation
+- [BUGGED] removed group to clear the uid?
+- [TODO] add a resizeable group frame working with the grid and dragable swaps  (this should be a hard function since we must account for dinamic line sizes in the grid, fix it by the msot height in the row?)
+- [TODO] dragable tasks (we already have dragable group struture, but we might need tasks also)
+- [TODO-DIF REVISION] implement an executable and add on big flag versions (0.0.5 or 1.0.0 ?)
 - [TODO] Db management and connection -> tasks and groups
 - [BUGGED] start saving tasks organize the data that should be saved?
-- [REVIEW] review code and reorganize the functions
+- [WIP] review code and reorganize the functions
-- [TODO] correct the buttons and UI positions
+- [WIP] correct the buttons and UI positions
 - [TODO] start recreating the interface with custom icons
-- [TODO-DIF REVISION] define the size of task blocks, task blocks "infinite" size with rolling scroll
+- [WIP] define the size of task blocks, task blocks "infinite" size with rolling scroll
 - [TODO-DIF REVISION] define the minimum size and aspect ratio for the tasks

 ## Version Control